datcn1212/GOGAME-AI_PRJ/README.md

 # MINIGO - AI_PRJ
 Project for AI subject - MiniGo </p>
-Note: You should read the report "baocao_ai.pdf" above to understand how to play Go!
+Note: You should read the report "baocao_ai.pdf" above to understand how to play Go! </p>
+Recommend using VS Code to run this project.

 ## How to run?
 Step 0: Set up Python environment & install modules: numpy, pygame, itertools </p>